-Currently, as executive associate director of the Cooperative Extension Program, she provides statewide administrative oversight and accountability to the four program areas, agriculture and natural resources, 4-H youth development, community and economic development and family and community health in 50 Texas counties.
-She also assists in strategic planning and engagement with the Texas A&M AgriLife Extension Leadership Team in support of county program implementation and interpretation.
+Dr. Carolyn Williams currently is the executive associate director of the Cooperative Extension Program.
+She provides statewide administrative oversight and accountability to the four program areas, agriculture and natural resources, 4-H youth development, community and economic development and family and community health in 50 Texas counties.

 Jacqueline M. Holland, Ed.D., CFCS, is an associate professor and chair in the Department of Family and Consumer Sciences at Morgan State University in Baltimore, Maryland.
 Throughout her career in education, she has served as a classroom teacher, school administrator and district supervisor for family and consumer sciences programs.

 Since 2017, Debra Strickland Allen has assisted in the fight against food insecurity as the founder, executive director, and face of the First WardLiving Grace Food Pantry (FWLGP) where she provides wholesome, nutritious food several times a month.
 Under her leadership, the pantry started with one food run per month in 2020, distributing 3,000 pounds of food.

 Marty Guajardo is the executive director, founder and public face for TMP Amici Aeternum (The Master’s Plan Eternal Friends).
 Since its creation in 1996, TMP Amici Aeternum has assisted in building better communities.

 With the assistance and encouragement of Rodrequis Thompson, Robert Wright and others, Guajardo was able to make his organization a domestic nonprofit corporation.
 He believes in the vision and mission statement of TMP Amici Aeternum and demonstrates this by “paying it forward" on a daily basis.
 He now strives to make a world of difference by assisting others in becoming the best they can be.